Where To Find Oysters In Croatia: Mali Ston & Lim Bay

 Perhaps what puts a few people off eating oysters is because the actual process of eating one can be, well, a bit cumbersome.

 You basically just have to go for it because there really is no right or wrong way!
 It’s a total myth that you should just slide it down your throat and swallow it without chewing because that way, you’re totally bypassing your tastebuds, and you can’t taste anything!
 Chewing is a must!

-When you are served your oysters, you’ll have a small fork with them (or a toothpick), so you just need to move the oyster around a little to make sure it’s not still attached to the shell.
-That would be quite embarrassing if you tried to eat it, and it didn’t budge!
+When you are served your oysters, you’ll have a small fork with them (or a toothpick), so you just need to move the oyster around a little to ensure it’s not still attached to the shell.
+That would be pretty embarrassing if you tried to eat it, and it didn’t budge!

 From there, you just pick up the shell and tip it into your mouth!
 You should chew a couple of times, but don’t over-chew it, and then swallow.

 Oh, and I like to add a squeeze of lemon and a dash of Tabasco sauce!

 The Different Types Of Oysters

-Croatian oysters are European oysters, but there are a few other types that you’ll find on your travels around the world.
+Croatian oysters are European oysters, but there are a few other types you’ll find on your travels worldwide.
 It really comes down to preference, but you only have to do a little research to find that many people much prefer the European type!

 The Best Spots To Try Oysters In Croatia